Specimens in the Florida Museum’s Division of Ichthyology are generally available for scientific research or educational uses.

 - Name, address, phone, fax, and e-mail address.

 - A brief description of proposed research or educational program as either relates to the need for specimens.

 - A list of the specimens requested, including any acceptable substitutes should the requested specimens not be available.

 - A detailed description of any proposed dissection or destructive research methods (e.g., clearing and staining, gill arch removal, etc.).
 No such procedures may be conducted without prior written approval from division staff.

 Loans are normally made for a period of one year.
 Written requests for loan extensions are reviewed on a case by case basis.

-Loans are generally shipped via certified US mail.
+Loans are generally shipped via US mail.
 Loan materials may be returned to UF using the same, UPS, or FedEx, as long as some package tracking mechanism is utilized and the courier understands the nature of the material being shipped.
-Specimens should be returned wrapped in cheesecloth moistened with 50% isopropanol or 70% ethanol (as appropriate) and double or triple sealed in heat sealer grade plastic.
+Specimens should be returned wrapped in cheesecloth moistened with 70% ethanol and double or triple sealed in heat sealer grade plastic.

 Considerations for loan request content

 Attention to the following may greatly increase the efficiency of a request:

 - Known common synonyms for the species requested.
 Providing this information reduces the possibility of failing to account for all available materials from which to draw a loan of specimens.